Thursday, November 17th, 2011

-Nettle Tea for Postpartum Fatigue & Anxiety
+Nettle Tea for Postpartum Fatigue & Exhaustion

-Nettles are one of the top western herbs that is used for all stages of childbearing, from fertility to breastfeeding.
+Nettles are one of the top western herbs used for all stages of childbearing, from fertility to breastfeeding.
 Here are the many other great ways that nettles can support you in all stages of maternal health.

 • Fertility booster